 6.1 Sage Production

 - Further information

 Before submitting your manuscript to Journal for the Study of the Pseudepigrapha, please ensure you have read the Aims & Scope.

 Journal for the Study of the Pseudepigrapha publishes original research articles and reviews that match the journal’s aims and scope.

-Journal for the Study of the Pseudepigrapha adheres to a peer review process in which the reviewer’s name is routinely withheld from the author unless the reviewer requests a preference for their identity to be revealed.
+Journal for the Study of the Pseudepigrapha operates a strictly anonymized peer review process in which the reviewer’s name is withheld from the author, and the author’s name from the reviewer.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.

 Please note that AI chatbots, for example ChatGPT, should not be listed as authors.
 For more information see the policy on Use of ChatGPT and generative AI tools.